weiji14/climsimburn/README.md

 ![ClimSim Burn model training progression visualized on a Terminal User Interface](https://github.com/weiji14/climsimburn/assets/23487320/99d027f6-5f76-4d56-bf07-5d2912c25baf)

-Logs will be saved to `/tmp/experiment.log` by default.
+Logs will be saved to `/artifacts/vXX/experiment.log` by default.
 Hyperparameters can be adjusted by modifying the default values in the `TrainingConfig` struct in `src/training.rs`.
+After training, the inference script will be ran automatically, and the results saved to `artifacts/vXX/submission.csv`.

 ## References